1877 Iquique earthquake: Damage

+Casualties

+The earthquake itself killed 103 people, including 33 workers as a result of a landslide at Caleta Pabellón de Pica and four miners in Tocopilla.
+An additional 200 deaths in Caleta Pabellón de Pica were attributed to the tsunami, in addition to 77 other casualties across the coastal Tarapacá and Litoral region.
+The majority of deaths from the tsunami – roughly 2,000 – were in Fiji, with another five in Hilo, Hawaii.

 Future earthquake hazard

 The rupture area of the 1877 earthquake has been recognised as one of the major seismic gaps on the plate boundary, known as the "Northern Chile Seismic Gap".
-The = 7.7 2007 Tocopilla earthquake occurred at the southern edge of the gap, but is not considered to have necessarily reduced the risk of a great megathrust earthquake within this area.
+The 7.7 2007 Tocopilla earthquake occurred at the southern edge of the gap, but is not considered to have necessarily reduced the risk of a great megathrust earthquake within this area.
 In 2005, a recurrence period of 135 years was estimated for great earthquakes along this part of the plate boundary, suggesting that a similar earthquake to the 1877 event was likely in the early 21st century.
-The 2014 Iquique earthquake struck in the same seismic gap with a magnitude of = 8.2.
+The 2014 Iquique earthquake struck in the same seismic gap with a magnitude of 8.2.